 In April 2018, the University of Illinois at Urbana-Champaign earned its third straight designation as an official Tree Campus USA by the Arbor Day Foundation for its commitment to effective urban forestry.

-The Arbor Day Foundation renewed the U of I the Tree Campus USA designation in April 2016 and 2017.
+The Arbor Day Foundation also awarded the U of I the Tree Campus USA designation in April 2016 and 2017.

 Sierra Club Cool Schools 2017

 Illinois is 56th overall out of more than 200 four-year higher education institutions — and third among Big Ten universities — that applied to Sierra Club Magazine’s “Cool Schools” contest in 2017.
 Campuses participate by completing an extensive questionnaire about their sustainability practices, which is then evaluated by a team of experts at the Sierra Club.
 Campus placed 33rd in 2016 and 38th in 2015.
 The competition is heating up!